cdaksha/parametrization_clean/README.md

 Currently, `fort.99` is required in the training set directory to retrieve DFT energies and weights in the beginning.

+Note that more information on the ReaxFF files and required setup for optimization can be found in the ReaxFF User Manual from the lead developer, Dr. Duin.
+More information about ReaxFF itself can be found by first looking at Dr. Duin's first paper, *ReaxFF: A Reactive Force Field for Hydrocarbons*, and going from there.

 ## Running the tests

 The project can easily be tested by running the test suite through